This is a guest post by author/editor Katharine Trauger

 - The verb at the end of the sentence receives proper emphasis, is the purpose of the sentence: to indicate a robbery, not to indicate a doer.

 Once you learn to recognize passive sentences, unless they advance your writing, you will omit them.

 Oh, if only I could be a perfect writer!
 It is so easy to miss perfection, but I want to go there.

 Come along with me, okay?
 And let’s bring along a slew of alive-and-kicking readers.

 »Murder of Crows photo by Sheila Sund

 Katharine Trauger is a retired educator and a women’s counselor.
-She and her husband spent 25 years conducting a home and school for children who would otherwise be homeless.
-She has worked 15 years as contributor and/or columnist for several small professional magazines, with over 60 published articles.
-She blogs from a sunroom on a wooded hilltop in the Deep South, about the rising popularity of being at home, at: Home’s Cool! and The Conquering Mom, and Tweets at KathaTrau.
+She and her husband spent 25 years providing a home and school for children who would otherwise be homeless.
+She has worked 15 years as a contributor and/or columnist for several small professional magazines, with over 60 published articles.
+She blogs from a sunroom on a wooded hilltop in the Deep South, about the rising popularity of being at home, at Home’s Cool! and The Conquering Mom, and Tweets at KathaTrau.
 She is currently writing a self-help book entitled: Yes, It Hurts, But . . .

 Have you left any Dead Readers in your wake?
 Only the perfect writers among us can say they haven’t.
-Share your Reader-Saving tips in Comments, below.
+Share your Reader-Saving tips in the Comments, below.